Reading Time: 13 minutes

 Showcase Campus Life and Networking Opportunities

 Fortunately, it’s easy to capture campus life on social media.
-With various content formats like photos, videos, livestreaming, and stories, your school can present different facets of the business school experience in different ways.
+With various content formats, such as photos, videos, live streaming, and stories, your school can present different facets of the business school experience in different ways.

 higher ed social media

-Since each platform offers different posting formats, and social networks are constantly creating new features, business schools will never run out of fresh and unique content ideas for their prospects.
+Since each platform offers different posting formats and social networks constantly create new features, business schools will never run out of fresh, unique content ideas for their prospects.

 Organize Your Social Media Content